Louis-Michel le Peletier, marquis de Saint-Fargeau: Death and later honors

 On 20 January 1793, the eve of the king's execution, Le Peletier was assassinated in a restaurant in the Palais Royal.
-His murderer, Philippe Nicolas Marie de Pâris, a member of the Garde du Corps, entered the restaurant, approached Le Peletier, and said "You voted for the King's death, Monsieur Le Peletier?"
+His murderer, Philippe Nicolas Marie de Pâris, a member of the Garde du Corps, entered the restaurant, approached Le Peletier, and said "You voted for the King's death, Mr. Le Peletier?"
 Le Peletier replied, saying "I voted according to my conscience.
 What has that to do with you?"
 Pâris proceeded to plunge a saber that he had hidden under his cloak into Le Peletier's chest.
 Pâris was able to leave the restaurant with no resistance from its patrons.
 Pâris fled to Normandy, where, on the point of being discovered, he supposedly shot himself in the head.
-Other sources claim the real murderer fled to England where he died years later.

 The Convention honored Louis Michel Le Peletier with a magnificent funeral.
 His body was displayed in the Place Vendôme beneath the statue of King Louis XIV.
 Le Peletier was buried in the Panthéon in Paris in 1793.
 His body was removed by his family on 14 February 1795.
 Just a month after the assassination, on 23 February 1793, the Opéra-Comique presented the first of four performances of a musical treatment of his life and death called Le Peletier de Saint-Fargeau, ou Le premier martyr de la République française, with a libretto by Auguste-Louis Bertin d'Antilly and music by Frédéric Blasius.

 The station Saint-Fargeau of the Paris Métro is named for him.
 A Sèvres biscuit porcelain bust of Louis Michel Le Peletier is on display in the Château de Vizille, Isère.
 On 30 September 1793 the French Navy's ship Séduisant, one of two newly commissioned ships, with 74 guns, over 56 meters in length and 1550 tons in weight, was renamed Peletier.
 On 30 May 1795, the ship reverted to her original name Séduisant.